Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 • Fresh Fruit: Chiquita bananas

-And of course, no blockbuster movie would be complete without a huge fast food tie-in.
+And of course, no blockbuster movie would be complete without a huge fast-food tie-in.
 McDonald’s won the bidding wars for rights to the Minions franchise and has rolled out a series of promotions as part of their McDonald’s Minions Mania:

 • 10 “collectible toys” for their Happy Meals.

-• “Instant Win” game that features many smaller prizes (mostly free food) as well as 4 winners of a $250,000 giveaway (one per week during the Minions promotion).
+• “Instant Win” game that features many smaller prizes (mostly free food) as well as four winners of a $250,000 giveaway (one per week during the Minions promotion).
 Of course, to play you need to collect Minions game pieces which are available on select menu items including the Egg McMuffin, Sausage McMuffin with Egg, Egg White Delight McMuffin, medium fries, large fries, Big Mac sandwich, medium McCafé Iced Coffee, large McCafé Frappés, large McCafé Smoothies, large McCafé shakes, large lemonade, large premium orange juice, premium salads, and 10-piece or 20-piece Chicken McNuggets.

 • Limited edition food items are also part of the tie-in.
-In the United States McDonald’s is offering Minions Go-GURT Low-Fat Strawberry-Banana Yogurt, while other countries are featuring a Banana-Chocolate McFlurry, Minion potato cakes, and in Australia, fresh bananas.
+In the United States, McDonald’s is offering Minions Go-GURT Low-Fat Strawberry-Banana Yogurt, while other countries are featuring a Banana-Chocolate McFlurry, Minion potato cakes, and, in Australia, fresh bananas.

 Interested in seeing a sampling of these products and the advertisements that feature them?
 Then check out these slideshows: